BitMadcouk/BMKDWebsite/docs/blog/C64ASMCLS.md

 If we were to slow the C64 down enough, we would see that our program writes 4 characters to the screen each time it loops until 4 sets of 255 characters have been written.

 I hope that someone finds this useful and please get in touch if I have made any mistakes.

+One thing to bear in mind with this routine is that it only clears the characters on the screen but leaves the colour data behind.
+This can cause some odd behavior occasionally so it's also worth clearing the colour memory at the same time.

+I'll leave this as an exercise for you, dear reader.
+With the information presented in this guide, it should be fairly easy to research and implement.

+For those of you who don't want to figure it out or are unable to, check back at a later date for the solution.